 Want to hit the water but don’t want to drive to the beach?
 Visit the RV park’s lovely pool instead.
 Just be sure to visit when it’s open.
 We came in early May, and despite the weather being warm enough for it, the pool was not yet available for use.

-Pets are also welcome at this campground, but as is typical with most facilities, they have to stay within the RV area.
+Pets are also welcome at this campground, but they have to stay within the RV area as is typical with most facilities.
 We brought our dog with us, and she had lots of space to explore around our campsite.

 What I Liked

-- Huge facility helps make it seem as if you’re not in a big city
+- The huge facility helps make it seem as if you’re not in a big city

 - The Miami Zoo is right there, so you can visit without needing to drive